Rasterkhann/Rasterkhann/README.md

 * `npm run build` to build a production copy of the game
 * `npm run test` to run any tests

-### Notes

-* Some imports are very specific to avoid circular import errors.
-If you get circular import errors, make your `helper`/`static` imports more specific.

-## Committing

-Commits use [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) as a base.
-Please follow these guidelines:

-* `fix(bug-category): specific bug fixed`
-* `feat(feat-category): new feature added`

-When a new version is created (`npm run bump:[major|minor|patch]`) a changelog will be created automatically.

 ## Savefile Manipulation

 The default exported savefiles aren't super useful, but luckily they're easy to reverse:

 * `npm run savefile:tojson mysavefile.sav`
 * `npm run savefile:fromjson mysavefile.json`

-## New Features

-Please run your feature ideas past me first!
-I would hate to have a fantastic PR but having it not be aligned with the games goals.

 ## Design